The Spectroscopic Classification of Astronomical Transients (SCAT) Survey: Overview, Pipeline Description, Initial Results, and Future Plans: Initial Results

 Starting in 2023, SCAT will also have access to the Wide-Field Spectrograph \citep[WiFeS; ][]{dopita2007} on the Australian National University 2.3-meter (ANU2.3m) telescope.
 There are many similarities between WiFeS+ANU2.3m and SNIFS+UH2.2m.
 Both are integral-field spectrographs on moderate-aperture telescopes covering the full optical wavelength range.
 WiFeS has a larger FoV ($25\arcsec\times38\arcsec$) and slightly higher spectral resolution ($R\sim 3000$).
 Incorporating WiFeS+ANU2.3m will improve our southern hemisphere capabilities where transients are already discovered by the ASAS-SN and ATLAS sky surveys, in addition to the upcoming LSST.
 Thus, SCAT will be able to obtain spectrophotometry of any $\lesssim 19$~mag transient regardless of sky position or discovery survey.

 Multi-messenger synergy is an exciting avenue for future expansion, especially considering the upcoming improvements to SNIFS+UH2.2m and the inclusion of WiFeS+ANU2.3m.
-The astronomical community still lacks an understanding of which events detected via gravitational waves (e.g., LIGO, \citealp{aasi2015, acernese2015, abbott2021}) or neutrinos (e.g., IceCube, \citealp{aartsen2013}) will have optical counterparts.
-The sky localization of these events usually spans several, if not dozens, of square degrees leading to many potential optical counterparts \citep[e.g., ][]{coughlin2020, dejaeger2022, necker2022}.
+The astronomical community still lacks an understanding of which events detected via gravitational waves (e.g., LIGO/VIRGO, \citealp{aasi2015, acernese2015, abbott2021}) or neutrinos (e.g., IceCube, \citealp{aartsen2013}) will have optical counterparts.
+The sky localizations of these events usually span $\sim10^{2}-10^3$ square degrees \citep{abbott2020} leading to many potential optical counterparts \citep[e.g., ][]{coughlin2020, dejaeger2022, necker2022}.
 These counterparts require spectroscopic confirmation to separate the multi-messenger sources from typical optical transients such as SNe.
 However, early identification and follow-up of multi-messenger sources provides unprecedented insight into the physical processes governing these extreme events \citep[e.g., ][]{coulter2017, shappee2017, valenti2017, aartsen2018, garrappa2019}.
 Robotic triggering of SNIFS will provide rapid follow-up capabilities for observing the extreme events in our Universe.
 Additionally, SNIFS readily provides precise spectrophotometric calibration whereas target-of-opportunity observations rarely contain the necessary calibrations for absolute spectrophotometry.

 The proliferation of sky surveys has made it an exciting time for studying and understanding astrophysical transients.
 SCAT is specifically designed to capitalize on this discovery deluge and will provide the community with precise spectrophotometry necessary for testing the next generation of theoretical models.